 - Extranodal site involvement (0 or 1 vs. 2–4).

 Patients with two or more risk factors have a less than 50% chance of relapse-free survival and OS at 5 years.
 This study also identifies patients at high risk of relapse based on specific sites of involvement, including bone marrow, central nervous system (CNS), liver, lung, and spleen.
-Patients at high risk of relapse may be considered for clinical trials.
-Molecular profiles of gene expression using DNA microarrays may help to stratify patients in the future for therapies directed at specific targets and to better predict survival after standard chemotherapy.[22,23]Treatment of tumor lysis syndrome
+The bcl-2 gene and rearrangement of the myc gene or dual overexpression of the myc gene, or both, confer a particularly poor prognosis.[25-28] Patients at high risk of relapse may be considered for clinical trials.
+Molecular profiles of gene expression using DNA microarrays may help to stratify patients in the future for therapies directed at specific targets and to better predict survival after standard chemotherapy.[30,31]Treatment of tumor lysis syndrome

 Treatment options under clinical evaluation include the following:

-- Bone marrow transplant (BMT) or stem cell transplant.
+- Bone marrow transplant (BMT) or stem cell transplantation (SCT).

-Several randomized prospective trials evaluated the role of autologous BMT or stem cell transplantation consolidation versus chemotherapy alone in patients in first remission with diffuse large cell lymphoma.[29-36]; [Level of evidence: 1iiA] Although some of these trials demonstrated significant increases in EFS (by 10% to 20%) among patients who received high-dose therapy, significant differences in OS could not be demonstrated prospectively in any of the series.
+Several randomized, prospective trials evaluated the role of autologous BMT or SCT consolidation versus chemotherapy alone in patients in first remission with diffuse large cell lymphoma.[37-44]; [Level of evidence: 1iiA] Although some of these trials demonstrated significant increases in EFS (by 10% to 20%) among patients who received high-dose therapy, significant differences in OS could not be demonstrated prospectively in any of the series.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with aggressive, noncontiguous stage II adult non-Hodgkin lymphoma, aggressive, stage III adult non-Hodgkin lymphoma and aggressive, stage IV adult non-Hodgkin lymphoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.